 Is a 35mm lens good for portraits?

 Yes, it is.
 Use a 35mm for environmental portraits.
 These will be more full length portraits where the subject is smaller and doesn’t fill the frame.
 The wider angle means that you’ll capture more of the background, which is very relevant in environmental portraits.

-To avoid any distortion of your subject when using a 35mm lens, just make sure that they’re not at the edge of the frame.
+To avoid distortion of your subject when using a 35mm lens, make sure that they’re not at the edge of the frame.

 Is a 50mm lens good for portraits?

-Yes, a 50mm lens is a good portrait lens for photos that are full length or taken from the waist up.
+Yes, a 50mm lens is a good portrait lens for full length photos or taken from the waist up.
 If the portrait is any closer, make sure that your subject is towards the middle of the frame with space around them to avoid distortion.
 It’ll make faces thinner and noses bigger.

-A 50mm lens is a very versatile lens and a favourite of new photographers, because the price point makes it very affordable.
+A 50mm lens is a very versatile lens and a favorite of new photographers, because the price point makes it very affordable.
 It’s also a light lens and doesn’t scream “serious about photography”.
 So it’s perfect for street photography as it’s less noticeable.

 Which is better for portraits 50mm or 85mm?